mtolly/onyx/haskell/README.md

     Here is a sample of the steps performed when importing from FoF/PS:

-      * Adds appropriate `[music_start]`, `[music_end]`, and `[end]` events
+      * Add appropriate `[music_start]`, `[music_end]`, and `[end]` events
-      * Generates an automatic `BEAT` track from MIDI time signatures
+      * Generate an automatic `BEAT` track from MIDI time signatures
-      * Adds auto-generated (roughly CAT-quality) lower difficulties if missing
+      * Add auto-generated (roughly CAT-quality) lower difficulties if missing
-      * Imports as much metadata as possible from `song.ini`
+      * Import as much metadata as possible from `song.ini`
-      * Applies the correct `delay` value from `song.ini` to the audio
+      * Apply the correct `delay` value from `song.ini` to the audio
-      * Delays the song start by a few seconds if notes are present too early
+      * Delay the song start by a few seconds if notes are present too early
-      * Detects double drum roll lanes using the single lane note and fixes them
+      * Detect double drum roll lanes using the single lane note and fixes them
-      * In some cases, can alter the tempo map to fix too-slow/too-fast tempos
+      * Alter the tempo map to fix some instances of too-slow/too-fast tempos
+      * Convert 5-lane drums to 4-lane using the standard Phase Shift rules
+      * Convert tap notes to HOPO notes
+      * Remove some overdrive phrases if they produce invalid unison phrases

     FeedBack `.chart` format is also supported.
 It must be in the Clone Hero format, meaning: